macimax/WIKI_STEPMANIA/Actor-Definitions.md

 Sprite class for displaying static or animated sprites.
 Will also play video files.
 ## Texture
 Sets the texture of the sprite.

+## AnimationFinishedCommand

+Executed when your animation is finished (If this is an animated sprite)

 # StepsDisplay
 # StepsDisplayList
 # TextBanner